 There's another way we can forsake our first love.
-First, it happens when our love for Christ grows cold.

 B. It happens when our love for Christ's people grows cold.
 The fact is, love for Christ and love for His people go hand in hand.
 One is proof of the other.
 What's more, if you lack one you will in turn lack the other.

 Remember, the Ephesian church was committed to rooting out heresy.
 That's good, but therein may lie the problem as well.
-William Barclay makes an interesting suggestion, "It may well be that heresy-hunting had killed love and orthodoxy had been achieved at the price of fellowship."
-It's possible that the Ephesian church was so militant to get rid of heretics that an atmosphere of suspicion developed, a suspicion that strangled the church members love for each other.
+William Barclay makes an interesting suggestion, "It may well be that heresy-hunting had killed love and orthodoxy had been achieved at the price of fellowship."8 It's possible that the Ephesian church was so militant to get rid of heretics that an atmosphere of suspicion developed, a suspicion that strangled the church members' love for each other.